unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 Additional indicators can be added on the PRAIS 4 platform via a dedicated form (referred to as AI for brevity in PRAIS 4).
 The form can be found on the main banner of the PRAIS 4 platform after the SO5 tab.
 Parties may specify the name of the indicators, the associated SOs and their direction of change.
 They may also add an extra image representing a map or a chart visualizing the indicator.
 The type of image won’t be verified automatically by the PRAIS system.
 The images added will be displayed in the Appendices of the National Report with footnotes mentioning them in the Additional Indicators national report section.
 A brief description of the indicators, any images uploaded and other relevant information may be reported in the “Comments” field.
 Metadata describing the dataset used to calculate the additional indicator can be reported by filling out the metadata form provided in the table.
 One metadata form can be completed per additional indicator reported.

 Complementary information may be reported in the “General Comments” field.

+#### Step 2.
+Save form and make available for review

+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and saved.
+Once the UNCCD has completed its review and any review comments have been resolved by the Parties, the form can be marked as “Finalized” and saved.

 ## 6.4.
 Affected Areas